alphagov/notifications-tech-docs/source/documentation/_api_keys.md

 You can have more than one active key at a time.

 You should never send test messages to invalid numbers or addresses using a live key.
-If you do, the client will revoke your live API key.